 Ensure that you've correctly specified the swap file path to avoid deleting unintended files.

-5. Verify that the swap file is removed by checking the swap summary.
+4. Verify that the swap file is no longer in use.

 $ swapon --show

-If the swap file was successfully removed, it should not appear in the output of this command.
+The swap file should not appear in the output if removed successfully.

 Discuss the article: